emanuelhuffman/react-portfolio/pokemone-type-filter/README.md

 -Dynamically shows filter tabs based off which pokemon are currently being displayed

--Use of useState, useEffect, and async/await functions
+-Use of useState hook, useEffect hook, and async/await functions

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).